 As of this month, we’ve been travelling together for 20 years!
-To celebrate, we’re sharing our 20 best travel experiences — and they are (almost) all ones you can try yourself.
+To celebrate, we’re sharing 20 unique travel experiences we’ve had — and they are (almost) all ones you can try yourself.

 People ALWAYS ask us about our favourite country, or the best city for travel, or where to find the best beaches.
 We decided, after 20 years, that it was high time to put our favourite travel destinations on the blog, so you can start making plans for your adventures.